 Correction: Figuratively speaking, I’m melting because it’s so hot. / It’s literally 100 degrees out here.

 Example Mistake: Can you borrow me that book?
 You can loan me my notes.

-Tip: The listener may be confused since “loan” means “to give” and “borrow” means “to take.”
-It’s simple memorization that’s required to get the correct meaning.
+The listener may be confused, since “loan” means “to give” and “borrow” means “to take.”
+You simply have to memorize these to get the correct meaning.

-Instead, you would like to use the book, so you want someone to give it to you.
+Instead, you’d like to use the book, so you want someone to give it to you.

 Correction: Can you loan me that book?
 You can borrow my notes.

 18. Casual or Formal